Top Russian conductor quits over war in Ukraine | DW | 08.03.2022

 While in Russia, the elder Sanderling befriended big names on the classical music circuit, including Dmitri Shostakovich.
 Following in his fathers' footsteps, Sanderling has worked with leading Russian and Western European orchestras.
 The Novosibirsk Philharmonic Orchestra is considered one of Russia's most important ensembles.

-Sanderling says he doesn't have any illusions that his decision will have any influence on the Russian leadership or what he says are the disappointing number of people who support the state's actions.
+Sanderling said he doesn't have any illusions that his decision will have any influence on the Russian leadership, or what he said are the disappointing number of people who support the state's actions.
 "Rather, I join those who cannot remain silent.
 And that is also a number of people and artists," he said.

 Even in the initial days of Russia's invasion of Ukraine, which began on February 24, several Russian artists in and out of the country spoke out against President Vladimir Putin's decisions, including Berlin Philharmonic chief conductor Kirill Petrenko, Bolshoi ballet choreographer Alexei Ratmansky, who abruptly stopped working on a new piece in Moscow, and Russian pop star Sergey Lazarev.

-Sanderling feels it is not fair that cultural figures are being asked to speak out against the Russian regime or lose their jobs: "It is important to have a position, but it can't be demanded.
-I think it's a matter of individual choice" he told DW.
+Sanderling said he feels it's not fair that cultural figures are being asked to speak out against the Russian regime, or lose their jobs.
+"It is important to have a position, but it can't be demanded.
+I think it's a matter of individual choice," he told DW.

-Referring to the Munich Philharmonic's sacking of Valery Gergiev, Sanderling says Gergiev's choice not to speak out against the Russian regime was likely "not easy for him."
-Sanderling says he understands the rights of an arts organization to want its head to speak out but that Gergiev's choice would have had implications for his contacts working in state sponsored organisations.
+Referring to the Munich Philharmonic's sacking of Gergiev, Sanderling said the conductor's choice not to speak out against the Russian regime was likely "not easy for him."
+Sanderling said he understands the rights of an arts organization to want its head to speak out, but said Gergiev's choice would have had implications for his contacts working in state-sponsored organizations.

 "His extended family is active in Russia, including at the Mariinsky Theater.
-His statement would have had an impact on many people," Sanderling points out.
+His statement would have had an impact on many people," Sanderling pointed out.

-In recent days, superstar Russian soprano Anna Netrebko has withdrawn from performances for the next two seasons at the Metropolitan Opera after her statement against the war — which did not specifically denounce Putin — did not satisfy the opera house's head, Peter Gelb.
-Netrebko has publicly supported the Russian president in the past and has been pictured holding a flag used in Russian-backed separatist regions.
+In recent days, superstar Russian soprano Anna Netrebko has withdrawn from performances for the next two seasons at the Metropolitan Opera in New York after her statement against the war — which did not specifically denounce Putin — did not satisfy the opera house's head.
+Netrebko has publicly supported the Russian president in the past, and has been pictured holding a flag used in Russian-backed separatist regions.

 Such moves have raised questions as to how far organizations should go to demand a position from artists.
-The Metropolitan Opera's director Peter Gelb said it was not an "artistic witch-hunt" in which artists were interrogated about their positions and pointed out that Russian artists and Russian music will continue to be welcome.
+The Metropolitan Opera's director Peter Gelb said it was not an "artistic witch hunt" in which artists were interrogated about their positions, and pointed out that Russian artists and Russian music will continue to be welcome at his institution.

-But this is not the case everywhere.
+But this isn't the case everywhere.
 In recent days, many Russian artists have denounced a "cancel culture" movement in relation to Russian arts and culture.
-Young Russian artists have been excluded from music competitions and even works by Russian composers have been banned from the repertoire.
+Young Russian artists have been excluded from music competitions, and even works by Russian composers have been banned from the repertoire.
 In the film world, the Cannes International Film Festival announced it would not receive Russian delegations this year in protest against the war in Ukraine.
-Russia was also barred from the upcoming Eurovision Song Contest.
+Russia has also been barred from the upcoming Eurovision Song Contest.
 Various theaters have canceled upcoming productions with the Bolshoi Ballet.

 Yet, Sanderling stands firmly against blanket cultural bans.
-"Criticism of Russia's behavior should not lead to the punishment of innocent people who then have to pay for it" the conductor told DW.
-The "no-Russians" attitude, he says, reminds him of "the worst of Soviet times when it was said, 'We don't want foreigners'."
+"Criticism of Russia's behavior should not lead to the punishment of innocent people who then have to pay for it," he told DW.
+The "no-Russians" attitude, he said, reminds him of "the worst of Soviet times when it was said, 'we don't want foreigners'."

 "I don't think it's right, and as a European I can only say that it's not in line with our values.
-And the banning of great cultural and musical works is not cultured; it is just stupid."
+And the banning of great cultural and musical works is not cultured; it is just stupid," he said.

-Other conductors too have resisted blanket boycotts.
-On February 28, renowned Estonian conductor Paavo Jarvi conducted a concert with the Russian Youth Orchestra in Moscow despite being urged to cancel the concert and leave the country.
+Other conductors have also resisted blanket boycotts.
+On February 28, renowned Estonian conductor Paavo Jarvi conducted a concert with the Russian Youth Orchestra in Moscow, despite being urged to cancel the concert and leave the country.

 "After thinking about this deeply I have come to the conclusion that this would be defeatist, dishonest and disloyal to the wonderful young musicians of the Russian Youth Orchestra, who feel confused, torn and shocked, and who are against this war as much as I am," Jarvi wrote on his website.